 - 3:00 to 3:30 – Closing Notes: Where Do We Go From Here?

-Identity, Security, and Governance in a Complex World (Hugh Simpson-Wells, OCG)
+Identity, Security, and Governance in a Complex World (Hugh Simpson-Wells, CEO, OCG)

 OCG founder and CEO Hugh Simpson-Wells will talk about the importance of strong identity management as the essential underpinning of three areas: